Josh Naylor Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The eight strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in the league.
+- The Rockies pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rockies have the 27th-ranked team ERA across all MLB pitching staffs (5.29).
+- The Rockies have a 5.07 team ERA that ranks 25th among all league pitching staffs.

-- The Rockies give up the third-most home runs in baseball (34 total, 1.4 per game).
+- Rockies pitchers combine to allow 34 total home runs at a clip of 1.4 per game (to rank 25th in baseball).

-- Feltner (1-2) takes the mound for the Rockies in his fifth start of the season.
-He's put together a 6.16 ERA in 19 2/3 innings pitched, with 21 strikeouts.
+- Marquez gets the start for the Rockies, his fourth of the season.
+He is 2-1 with a 4.41 ERA and 13 strikeouts through 16 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.